shantnu/Path/content/Interviewing-Spiritually.md

 Specially this part: *I do not have to worry about what to say or do, because he who sent me will guide me.*

+ If you don't believe in God, replace *he* with the Inner Teacher, Higher Self, Buddha Nature or the Universal Intelligence.

 This became my mantra before every interview.
 Earlier, I was always tense, stressful and angry.
-I took the usual idiotic advice given by recruiters: Act interested in the company, ask them questions etc. But this only made me sound desperate (at least to myself).
+I took the usual idiotic advice given by recruiters: Act interested in the company, ask them leading questions etc. But this only made me sound desperate (at least to myself). *Please sirrr, gimme job sirrr, I'll do anything, clean your car, wash your clothes, sirrr*.

-But then I started following the mantra of the Course: He Who Sent me will tell me what to say.

-And I stopped worrying, knowing the Universe would tell me what to say.

-And you know what?
-It worked.
-I just knew what to say, and when, and every company I interviewed with was impressed, and 2 gave me offers.

-But the best part was going into an interview smiling, not tense, because I knew it wasn’t just me, but the whole Universe supporting me in that Interview.
+So I gave up on traditional advice and started following this technique:

+## Interview Mantra

+On the day of the interview, I would say the Mantra to myself a few times.

+Then, when I reached the company, I would turn off the car, btu keep sitting in it.
+If possible, finding a park or natural area is also a good idea.

+Then repeat the saying again at least 3 times:

+*I do not have to worry about what to say or do, because he who sent me will guide me.*

+Then I would go to the interview smiling.
+I refused to think at all about all the disaster scenarios if I didn't get the job.
+Instead, if I got any worrying thought, I would replace it with *My Higher Self will guide me if that occurs.*

+And I actually felt a Higher Intelligence was guiding my path.
+I knew just what to say and when, I was relaxed and confident, and for the first time in my 15 year career, I actually laughed in the interview, instead of acting like I had diarrhea and the interviewer was an interrogator trying to get a confession out of me, which is how I normally interviewed ☺

+The interview process became easy, I got more job offers, including one I accepted, including a significant pay rise.
+The funny thing is, the company is one I would normally have ignored because of some personal biases, but because I was listening to the Higher Self, I decided to apply anyway.

+**Finally**

+I still use this Mantra whenever I face any stressful situation.
+I remind myself that I do not have to worry about everything, try to control everything, for the Inner Teacher will guide me on what to do.
+And it works wonders everytime ☺